 The first place you should see in Vienna is St Stephen’s Cathedral, which is a famous landmark of the city.
 Your route will then follow the oldest shopping district of Kohlmarkt, where you can make purchases from time immemorial.

-After viewing these popular sights, we’ll proceed to the Imperial Palace, Museum of Art, the art history museum and the Burggarten Park will be the sites to see.
-You will be able to observe amazing Vienna Opera House, and follow the steps of Mozart, Pavarotti and Maria Callas.
+After viewing these popular sights, we’ll proceed to the Imperial Palace, the Museum of Art, the art history museum, and Burggarten Park will be the sites to see.
+You will be able to observe the amazing Vienna Opera House and follow the steps of Mozart, Pavarotti, and Maria Callas.

 St. Stephen’s Cathedral